 About 20 years after the UK banned fur farming, and with a post-Brexit ban on the importation of fur anticipated, a tried-and-tested alternative to the Queen’s Guard’s bearskin caps is ready to be rolled out.
 “It would be unconscionable not to take [this solution] and to continue to allow innocent animals to be killed when a humane alternative exists,” concludes Anderson.

-Join us in taking these two simple steps to help end the slaughter of bears for the Queen’s Guard’s caps:
+Join us in taking these two simple steps to help end the MoD’s use of the fur of slaughtered bears for the Queen’s Guard’s caps:

 STEP 1: Take to social media.

 Struggling with writer’s block?
 Try something like this:

 Hey, @BorisJohnson and @DefenceHQ, PETA has provided the MoD with a faux bear fur that is indistinguishable from real fur.
 Please stop funding the senseless killing of bears and quick-march the new faux fur into service. #MoDGoFurFree

 STEP 2: Send Prime Minister Boris Johnson an e-mail.

 Use our action alert to send your e-mail now: